(From Kolbe and Kramer, Planning Seafood Freezing)2001

 figure2a

-Bimetal Thermometer with Dual Helical Coil
+Bi-metal Thermometer with Dual Helical Coil

 Such hollow-tube probes contain other types of temperature sensors as well.
 One handheld type commonly used is the Dial Thermometer (Figure 2).
-As temperature changes at the tip, the bimetal coil tightens or loosens according to the different thermal expansion characteristics of the two metals.
-This action connects to a pointer at the free end that twists to indicate temperature on a dial.
-It is not hard to see how twisting, bending, bumping, or just age of this type of thermometer would lead to some serious errors.
+As temperature changes at the tip, the bi-metal coil tightens or loosens according to the different thermal expansion characteristics of the two metals.
+This action connects to a pointer at the free end that twists to indicate the temperature on a dial.
+It is not difficult to see how twisting, bending, bumping, or just age of this type of thermometer would lead to some serious errors.

 The Appendix gives Web-site addresses for the manufacturers reported by Bradley.